Timber Frame Vs. Post and Beam: What’s the Difference

 While both styles showcase exposed beams and natural wood grain, each construction type has its own unique look and purpose.

-- Timber Framing: Clean, elegant joints.
+• Timber Framing: Clean, elegant joints.
 The craftsmanship becomes a centerpiece.
 Perfect for high-end homes, pavilions, and cathedrals.

 Functionally, both styles support open-concept layouts and vaulted ceilings.
-Timber frames allow complex truss designs like the king post or hammer beam without the need for metal brackets, giving designers greater aesthetic flexibility.
+Timber frames allow more freedom for complex truss designs like the king post or hammer beam, giving designers greater architectural flexibility.

 Strength, Durability, & Load-Bearing Considerations